 Read the Full Catalog Description: The glossy veggie glamour shots in seed catalogs can get your mouth watering, but the truth about each variety is in the print.
 Know your seed catalog terminology (if you need a primer in seed catalogese, check out this post from the Garden Planning 101 series), but more importantly, look for the more subtle clues in the description, like how fussy it might be about growing in certain conditions, or the fact that one plant might be all you need to produce enough to feed your whole neighborhood.

 Find Specialty Catalogs for a More Focused Selection: This is one that can go either way.
-If you’re already feeling overwhelmed by all the selections in a seed catalog that offers a little bit of this and little bit of that, opening the door to hundreds more tomatoes, beans, or onions to choose from might not be worth it.
-But if you want to focus on finding the right tomato without the temptation to order every heirloom squash in the book, or want to only browse heirloom varieties without having to look out for F1 or F2 Hybrid designations, a specialty cataglog can be very helpful.
+If you’re already feeling overwhelmed by all the selections in a seed catalog that offers a little bit of this and little bit of that, opening the door to hundreds more tomatoes, beans, or onions to choose from might not help.
+But if you want to focus on finding the right tomato without the temptation to order every heirloom squash in the book, or want to only browse heirloom varieties without having to look out for F1 or F2 hybrid designations, a specialty cataglog can be very helpful.

 Sleep on it: Take a break and come back to your list with fresh eyes and new focus.
 If, after a few days, certain varieties are still must-haves on your list, or aren’t that memorable anymore, you will have some pretty big clues as to where you need to end up.